 See Below:

-Click on the [Design] Tab to view the form again or double click on the Form's name in the Solution Explorer, then Click on "Edit" on the MenuStrip to show the MenuStrip then Double Click on the Menu Item Labeled "Time/Date" (TimeDateToolStripMenuItem) and type the following, to complete the Edit menu item functions, in the TimeDateToolStripMenuItem_Click() Sub:
+Click on the [Design] Tab to view the form again or double click on the Form's name in the Solution Explorer, then Click on "Edit" on the MenuStrip to show the MenuStrip then Double Click on the Menu Item Labeled "Time/Date" (TimeDateToolStripMenuItem) and type the following in the TimeDateToolStripMenuItem_Click() Sub:

 See Below: